 “Some people spend a fortune making their home beautiful but then stick an ugly barrier across the front.”
-From side-gates to entire railings, Bex can create something to compliment and enhance any property.
+From bespoke metal gates to entire railings, Bex Simon can create something to compliment and enhance any property.

 Cascading Gate – An uninspiring 5-bar gate was upcycled to create this wonderful piece of art, which offers privacy without appearing as a solid barrier.
 Inspired by MacIntosh, Klimt and Beadsley, this Art Nouveau piece contrasts the fine textures of leaves against the plate of metal.

 Country Life Gate – The clients wanted this gate to be fun, and to reflect the countryside around their Hertfordshire home, and so using familiar images of the English countryside – poppies, dragonflies, caterpillars – Bex has created a vibrant, eye-catching piece.

 Fossil Gate – This was designed and created purely for display at the Hampton Court and Chelsea Flower Shows.
 The gate combines modern style with prehistoric motifs, and works on a pivot, rather than a rigid square frame, giving the appearance of floating.